Zara denies Crohn's woman toilet access

 The inflammatory bowel disease (IBD) can affect any part of the digestive system with symptoms ranging from severe diarrhoea and blood in stool to extreme tiredness.

-Ms Prime, from Burton-upon-Trent, said she was "stood there in pain and there was no acknowledgement I was suffering" when a shop assistant denied her access to the staff toilet.
+Ms Prime, from Burton-upon-Trent, told the BBC she was "stood there in pain and there was no acknowledgement I was suffering" when a shop assistant denied her access to the staff toilet.

 The pain, which Ms Prime said she had felt all down her side, "stops you in your tracks," she said.